We at S-Config.com and Corsair will never see eye to eye. And ASUS too!

 It even has the capability of reaching out and controlling RGB bulbs around the house through the OpenRGB software which is interesting for those who are at the computer all day.

-Bonus Round – ASUS Crate is kind of obnoxious too!
+Bonus Round - ASUS is bad at making software too!

 Enter Fan Control.
 This software is absolutely amazing because the %100 percent setting in Fan Control is actually BETTER than the ASUS crate utility.
-Donate to this developer man because this software is not only magical in the respect that you can control everything with either a slow-moving graph or you can control flat like I’m doing. but you can also monitor your temps in an awesome way as well.
+Donate to this developer!
+This software is not only magical in the respect that you can control everything with either a slow-moving graph or you can control flat like I'm doing. but you can also monitor your temps in an awesome way as well.
 Oh yes, unlike the ASUS Crate.
 No stupid graph that says we should be using liquid nitrogen on our PC.
 Nice!

 Impact on the system.